Russian spacecraft with NASA astronaut Mark Vande Hei aboard lands in Kazakhstan

 NASA ANNOUNCES PLANS TO DEVELOP SECOND ARTEMIS MOON LANDER

+Both Dubrov and Vande Hei launched to the ISS on Soyuz MS-18 on April 9, 2021.

-Vande Hei will have spent 355 consecutive days on the ISS, according to NASA.
-That's the longest single stretch any American has ever spent in the final frontier.
+Vande Hei spent 355 consecutive days on the ISS, according to NASA.
+That's the longest single stretch any American has ever spent on the orbiting laboratory.

 While Dubrov spent the same amount of time there, 355 days is not a record for the country.